edanalytics/startingblocks_oss/docs/sbe-contribution-guidelines.md

 ---

-We will generally look to make releases once a month if there are new additions to the codebase, whether feature additions, or bug fixes.

 If you'd like to recieve up to date notifications for updates you can change your `watch` settings on the repository.
 ![](./imgs/watch_screenshot.png).